Generic name: larotrectinib (lar-oh-TREK-ti-nib)

 - For solid tumors:

-- Adults and children with a body surface area of less than 1 m2—Dose is based on body surface area and must be determined by your doctor.
-The dose is 100 milligrams per meter squared (mg/m2) 2 times a day.
+- Children with a body surface area of less than 1 m2—Dose is based on body surface area and must be determined by your doctor.
+The dose is usually 100 milligrams per meter squared (mg/m2) 2 times a day.
 Your doctor may adjust your dose as needed and tolerated.

 - For solid tumors: